GrzegorzKozub/toys/README.md

 ### Monitor calibration

 LG LG 27UL850-W was calibrated for Custom profile, brightness set to 30 and gamma mode 2 selected.
 Hardware calibration resulted in the RGB settings of 50 49 50.
-Software calibration is stored in the ICC profile `27ul850-w.icm`.
+Software calibration is stored in the ICC profile `27ul850-w.30.icm`.
+Brightness set to 50 resulted in the same hardware settings and `27ul850-w.50.icm`.

 LG LG 27UD88-W was calibrated for Custom profile, brightness set to 30 and gamma mode 1 selected.
 Hardware calibration resulted in the RGB settings of 49 47 50.
-Software calibration is stored in the ICC profile `27ud88-w.icm`.
+Software calibration is stored in the ICC profile `27ud88-w.30.icm`.
+Brightness set to 50 resulted in the same hardware settings and `27ud88-w.50.icm`.

 ### Keyboard settings